cambiosdak/spot-monitor-binance/README.md

 # Spot orders monitor for Binance
 # Installation:
-Place your own Telegram Bot API TOKEN provided by @BotFather on the the line 15 of the code.
+- Place your own Telegram Bot API TOKEN provided by @BotFather on the the line 15 of the code.
+- Run the batch file
+- Start the bot on your Telegram
 # How does this work?
 This project will listen new orders and send the information to the bot:
 - Symbol